-This also can be incorporated in your day to day experiences at home or at work.
+This also can be incorporated into your day-to-day experiences at home or at work.
 When walking your hands are by your side and your thoughts are clear making you focus on the movement and your attention to every detail.
 This is a great practice if it’s difficult to sit or you have back problems where walking helps.

 You lie face down on the ground with your forehead on the floor, place your hands under your shoulders with your fingertips facing forward and the outside edge of your hands even with the edge of your shoulders.
 Keep your feet together and press your legs and thighs into the floor.
 Then raise your chest slowly acting like the serpent.

 As you inhale, flex your spine downward, beginning with your tailbone and lifting your head slightly at the end of the stretch.
 Over and over, you constantly do this to relax your body.

 You can decide if you want to close your eyes or leave them open.
 The only consideration is that with your eyes closed, you may become sleepy and fall asleep, however, if you are comfortable with your eyes closed then, by all means, close your eyes to get the full effect of your meditation.